|About this course:|

 Ebusiness is booming as organisations strive to gain efficiencies through improved workflows, resource management, just-in-time provisioning and business relationships.
-This course explores the driving forces behind such developments, introducing fundamental technologies and protocols upon which new systems and services can be built – including Service Oriented Architectures (SOA), web services, XML and associated security standards.
+This module explores the driving forces behind such developments, introducing fundamental technologies and protocols upon which new systems and services can be built – including Service Oriented Architectures (SOA), web services, XML and associated security standards.
 Case studies illustrate a range of business models and the business strategies behind the deployment of web services as well as providing insights into future developments.
 You'll explore the evolution of ebusiness surrounding ICT developments; use software tools to create schemas and web services; deploy collaborating applications; and consolidate your learning in a final project.

 Modules at Level 3 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.

 Internet and web technologies are driving fundamental changes in the way that businesses interact.
-This course will introduce you to underlying ebusiness models as well as the rapidly changing technologies and approaches to implementation underpinning these changes.
-The course will help you develop skills to enable you to interpret, select and utilise a shifting set of protocols and standards from the emerging technologies, based on close examination of a small set of core standards and knowledge gained from studying prevailing protocols and development technologies.
-You will use several development and testing tools, including Eclipse, soapUI and Active Endpoints Designer* during the course.
+This module will introduce you to underlying ebusiness models as well as the rapidly changing technologies and approaches to implementation underpinning these changes.
+The module will help you develop skills to enable you to interpret, select and utilise a shifting set of protocols and standards from the emerging technologies, based on close examination of a small set of core standards and knowledge gained from studying prevailing protocols and development technologies.
+You will use several development and testing tools, including Eclipse, soapUI and Active Endpoints Designer* during the module.

-The course is organised into four blocks; Ebusiness, Basic Protocols, Web Services and Orchestration.
-Trust and security will be themes running through the course, alongside the social, political, technical and legal issues associated with new developments.
+The module is organised into four blocks; Ebusiness, Basic Protocols, Web Services and Orchestration.
+Trust and security will be themes running through the module, alongside the social, political, technical and legal issues associated with new developments.
 Case studies draw together key features from each part, setting the scene for a substantive project where you will use your new skills to implement a web-services solution for a company.

-Block 1, Ebusiness, will set the scene for the course by exploring how the internet has changed the way organisations do business.
+Block 1, Ebusiness, will set the scene for the module by exploring how the internet has changed the way organisations do business.
 What has changed in terms of their internal structures and processes and their relationships with customers and suppliers?
 Drawing on established models and frameworks, you’ll develop a portfolio of skills to help you to identify the challenges and assess the benefits of new technology for an organisation, thereby bridging the gap between a business model and set of business requirements and an appropriate technological solution.

 Block 2, Basic protocols, introduces the essential protocols and standards (such as HTTP and XML), that underpin the current web-services business paradigm.
 Key to this is the family of XML standards for describing, processing, and manipulating data exchanges between disparate systems.
 Design tools will enable you to develop and validate document schemas and construct messages for exchange between services.